Fantasy NBA Today: Live Reaction to Anthony Davis…

 Subscribe, Rate, and Review on Apple and Spotify for expert updates and tips!

-The Box Score Breakdown: Friday, November 7
+Fantasy Basketball Box Score Breakdown: Friday, January 9

 Catch Tim and William with the SportsEthos Box Score Breakdown every Monday through Friday, right after the games.